 For years I’ve been hearing females rave about the “Diane Salad.”
 No, it’s not a salad made up of parts from a woman named Diane, but a famous salad that can be found at the Green Street Café in Pasadena California.
 On a particular Thursday evening, I happen to be in the vicinity, so I decided to finally see what all the fuss was about.

 I remember a few years ago when I made an appointment with a new female physician for a physical examination.
-She was about my age, Asian, and wore boots with heels severely worn down that they made a clicking noise much like a tap dancer when she walked.
-She was chubby, short and seemed overly tired.
+She was about my age, Asian, and wore boots with heels severely worn down.
+As she walked down the clinic hallway to my exam room the doctors worn out boots made a clicking noise much like a tap dancer’s shoe performing a routine on stage.
+The doctor was chubby, short and seemed overly tired.
 Perhaps she had not had her morning coffee, and maybe I was being too judgmental, after all it was eight am.

 “Look at me!” she said.
 “The only way I can loose weight is by eating one apple in the morning, skipping lunch, and having salad for dinner.
 Even if I eat that way, I still can’t lose weight!”

 After an uncomfortable silence, she broke into a monologue of sorts: “My friends are all thin.
 Yes, they are Asian, but they are particular about what they eat.
 For example, we went to ‘Green Street Café’ for a girls luncheon and we all had the ‘Diane Salad.’
 They were specific as to how their salads would be served: dressing on the side, no noodles, and no zucchini bread.
 I on the other hand have a love affair with food, and accepted my ‘Diane Salad’ as it’s traditionally served, and yes I ate all my zucchini bread!”